w3f/polkadot-wiki/docs/learn/how-to/existential-deposit.md

 ### Facts to know about the existential deposit

-  * Accounts that have never received a deposit are not discoverable on block explorers.
+  * Accounts that have never received a deposit aren't discoverable on block explorers.
   * If you send funds lower than the ED to an empty account, the account won't receive the funds (nominators need to pay attention to this when collecting staking rewards, see below).
   * If you send all (or almost all) of your funds out of an account, which will result in the remaining balance going under the ED, the account will be reaped, and any remaining funds will be burned.

   * An account can be reactivated at any time.
-However, this will not bring back any previously burned funds.
+However, this won't bring back any previously burned funds.

   * To protect yourself from accidentally slipping below the ED amount and losing your funds, ensure the remaining balance after the transaction stays above the ED.
 However, most of the wallets would display a warning if you try otherwise.